amgatti4/serde/README.md

+## Project Description
+This project is an exercise in defining a protocol to serialize input into byte streams.
+It additionally has implemented functionality to take a byte stream and deserialize it back to its original form.
+The provided test cases automatically serialize and deserialize input, then compares the output to the original input.

 ### Pack109 Object Serialization Format

 Pack109 is a binary object serialization format that flattens a number of different datatypes into a format suitable for transmission over a channel.